What is surgical thrombectomy?

 about all your concerns and questions.

-How do I prepare for a surgical thrombectomy?
+How do I get ready for a surgical thrombectomy?

-Before the procedure, you will be asked to sign an Informed Consent form.
+Before the procedure, you will be asked to sign a consent form.
 This gives your permission to do the procedure.
-It also states that you fully understand the Talk with your doctor how to prepare for your surgery.
+It also states that you fully understand the risks and benefits Talk with your doctor how to prepare for your surgery.
 Tell your doctor about all